Yuji Xu

 Biography

 I am pursuing a Ph.D. in East Asian History at the University of Wisconsin–Madison, with a minor in the History of Science, Medicine and Technology (HSMT).
-My research interests include the transnational exchange of technology and knowledge among the U.S., socialist China, and the Soviet Union during the Cold War, modern Chinese literature and culture, and critical theory.
+My research interests include the trans-Pacific exchange of technology and knowledge during the Cold War, modern Chinese literature and culture, and critical theory.
 My MA thesis, titled “From Computing Cosmopolitanism to People’s Computing: The Rise of Chinese Cybernetics and Chinese Computers, 1935-1966,” examines the intellectual circulation of cybernetics and the evolution of computing technology in socialist China during the Cold War period.
-For my doctoral project, I seek to offer a new perspective on the rise of artificial intelligence (AI) and the institutionalization of computer science as a modern discipline in (post/-)socialist China, analysed through the frameworks of intellectual and cultural history.
+For my doctoral project, I seek to trace the contours of British Hong Kong’s electronics industrial revolution during the Cold War and to examine the causes of its decline after 1997.

 Education